Croatian Independent Democrats: History

 For a while, it looked that HDZ would ultimately lose parliamentary majority, but Tuđman, in the end, managed to keep number of the moderates in line, thus maintaining and later solidifying his grip on power.
 HND nevertheless managed to replace HDZ governments on local levels, most notably in Zagreb County, an event that would eventually lead to the Zagreb Crisis.

-In the 1995 parliamentary elections, it became apparent that HND didn't attract many of HDZ voters, while those already opposed to Tuđman overwhelmingly preferred the established opposition parties.
+In the 1995 parliamentary elections, the HND received 3.0% of the vote.
+It became apparent that HND did not attract many HDZ voters, while those already opposed to Tuđman overwhelmingly preferred the established opposition parties.
 As a result, HND failed to enter the Sabor.
 This led Mesić to leave the party and join the Croatian People's Party, while Manolić began to try mending ties with HDZ.
 As a result, HND became marginalized and ceased to exist.